Close Menu

 Newton Stewart Sub Aqua Club

-Newton Stewart Sub Aqua Club will be working with us throughout the SCAMP project helping to dive sites to explore if there is any evidence of seagrass meadows or Oyster Reefs.
+Newton Stewart Sub Aqua Club will be working with us throughout the SCAMP project helping to dive sites to explore if there is any evidence of seagrass meadows or oyster reefs.
 They will be diving wrecks to explore the biodiversity that lives there and plan to support a coastal and marine archaeology project.

 Creative Stranraer